THE CASH RAILWAY WEBSITE

 By the beginning of 1884 Lamson carriers were used "in over 250 of the busiest stores in the United States" (New York Graphic, 10 Jan.
 1884, p.523) and between 1 March and 1 July a further 95 systems were installed (Boston Post 1 Jul.
 1884).
 The offices were at 178 Devonshire and 33 Federal Streets, Boston; 11 Central Block, Lowell; 54 East Twenty-third Street, New York; 67 Washington Street, Chicago, and 120 Sutter Street, San Francisco.

 In 1885, after buying out the Continental Cash Car company of Baltimore and the New York Store Service company, it became the Lamson Store Service Company with a capital of $5M.
 It then had all the business in the US and in the world in cash and parcel carriers with the exception of five or six small companies and its foreign business comprised 60 or 70 stores.
-(An agent in London was appointed in 1885.)
 It owned 125 patents and offered three systems - the original ball system, the level wire system and the bundle-carrying system (Lowell Weekly Sun, 19 Dec.
 1885, p.8).
 Shareholders received two shares in the Store Service comapny for each share in the Cash Railway Company.
+By 1888 there were offices in Boston, New York, Chicago, Lowell, San Francisco, Berlin, Paris and London (agent appointed in 1885).

 In 1888 it became the Lamson Consolidated Store Service Company.
 The Boston Stock Exchange (1893) reported that over 5,000 firms had already been served with Lamson devices, either on a rental or sale basis.
 Frank Ames was president and Arthur Temple was manager.
 The Otago Witness (16 May 1889) gave a figure of nearly 4,000 in use.
 An agency in Sydney, Australia was opened on 28 September 1889.

 According to the Manitoba Daily Free Press of 24 May 1889, p.1, "The patents for all the various kinds of cash railway have come into the hands of one concern, which never sells the rattling machinery, but lets it at an annual rate for each 'station' or stopping place for the ball or basket bearing the money."
-Three years later, the same newspaper bore an advertisement with the name of a Canadian agent: "Lamson Consolidated Store Service Company.
+Later that year, Books and Notions (Aug., p.
+16) carried an advertisement by the Barnum Wire and Iron Works Ltd. of Walkerville, Ont. stating that they were "sole agents for Lamson Store Railway System".
+Three years later, the Manitoba Daily Free Press (3 Nov.
+1902, p.19) bore an advertisement with the name of another Canadian agent: "Lamson Consolidated Store Service Company.
 Manufacture and sell outright Pneumatic Tube, Electric Cable, Rapid Spring and Ideal Cash Carriers; special carriers of all kinds; twenty-seven styles.
 Write for illustrated catalogue.
 Ask for list of Western Canada firms who have installed services during 1902.
 S.A.Erskine, Winnipeg.
 Man., sales agent for Manitoba, Territories, British Columbia and Western Ontario."
-Manitoba Morning Free Press, 3 Nov.
-1902, p.19.

 The cash railway was also sold in the West Indies.
 Pinnock, Bailey & Co. were appointed agents in Jamaica in 1892 and had seven railways erected in their drapery and grocery departments.
 However, a system with four stations was offered at "considerably below cost" in the Kingston local paper in 1903.